Short Russian works arranged for clarinet, flute and piano

 The waltz from A Life for the Tsar and the entr'acte of The Little Humpbacked Horse were arranged for clarinet and piano by Bellison.

--- Meg Ryan is the Philharmonic's Publications Assistant.
-She has also written for the Minneapolis Star Tribune, the St. Paul Pioneer Press, and Electronic Musician, among other publications.
+-- Meg Ryan has written for the Minneapolis Star Tribune, the St. Paul Pioneer Press, and Electronic Musician, among other publications.